gh-andre/cpp/README.md

 This is a test project that builds a C++ one-liner on Debian and on Windows via GitHub actions.

-Update VERSION in hello-world-*.yml and test.cpp.
 Rename the workflow file to reflect the new version, so the build number is restarted.
+This must be done first, so previous builds are not affected in Action.
+Version in the workflow file may be updated at the same time and version in test.cpp may be updated later.